How Bellevue International School Began

 Students who nevertheless need more time to acquire these skills in order to meet performance standards must be held back in applicable content area courses for the entire year.

-The purpose of such consequences in cases like these is to retrain, and to develop within students the attitudes, aptitudes and talents that they need for success.
+The purpose of such consequences in cases like these is to develop within students the attitudes, aptitudes and talents that they need for success.
 It is not about short-term credit retrieval or assignment completion.

 Students deserve the opportunity to repeat a class in order to "get it," and teachers deserve the opportunity to teach students who are prepared for the coursework that they offer.
 But teachers all up and down the line have the obligation to be great teachers: teachers, not mere technicians who roll out pre-determined course content.